Skip to main content

 Reactive Apps

-Reactive architectures and live databases streamline interactive and collaborative application development and operation.
-Topics: state-driven UI updates, React as an example, the Fireproof useLiveQuery hook, and how live databases can be used for data integration, as well as collaborative and multi-cloud applications.
+Reactive architectures and live ledgers streamline interactive and collaborative application development and operation.
+Topics: state-driven UI updates, React as an example, the Fireproof useLiveQuery hook, and how live ledgers can be used for data integration, as well as collaborative and multi-cloud applications.

 Easy Development